ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 Now if you send the request to `/status-0123456789abcdef` it should succeed.
 If you use a client certificate from another intermediate CA like `tst-client-01.pfx`, a `400 Bad Request` is returned again.

 The calls to `/client-cert/validate-using-policy` and `/client-cert/validate-using-context` still fail, even when a valid client certificate is passed.
 They both return a `401`.
 The reason for this is that the client certificate is not sent to API Management.
-The Application Gateway terminates the mTLS session as described on [Overview of TLS termination and end to end TLS with Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/ssl-overview).
+The application gateway terminates the mTLS session as described on [Overview of TLS termination and end to end TLS with Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/ssl-overview).
 This means that we can't use the `validate-client-certificate` policy or the `context.Request.Certificate` property.

 ### Forward client certificate to API Management